Earth’s Timeline and History

 Earth now had an oxygenated atmosphere for new life to flourish on Earth.
 But it wasn’t cyanobacteria flourishing.
 Because oxygen was toxic for cyanobacteria, they poisoned all anaerobic life on Earth including themselves.
 Imagine a dominant species polluting the planet until extinction.
 The oxygen byproduct from cyanobacteria created an oxygen crisis on Earth.

 At this time, methane was more abundant in the atmosphere.
 One thing that methane did very well was trap heat in the atmosphere.
 It’s one of the most efficient greenhouse gases there are.
 So when oxygen combined with methane, it produced carbon dioxide.
 All of a sudden, the greenhouse effect wasn’t as strong.
 As a result, the whole planet froze.
-It was “Snowball Earth” for the next 300,000,000 years.
+It was “Snowball Earth” as the Earth went into an ice age for the next 300,000,000 years.

 As oxygen filled the atmosphere, Earth’s ozone layer thickened.
 Before the presence of an ozone layer, life was restricted to shallow water.
 Because water shielded harmful radiation, that’s where life existed.
-Eventually, a thicker ozone layer (O3) enabled life to diversify on land.
+Eventually, a thicker ozone layer (O3) enabled life to diversify on land in the Proterozoic Eon.

 The Cambrian explosion was the largest diversification of life in Earth’s history.
-Everything before this era was precambrian.
-We couldn’t identify life because we didn’t have fossilized animals.
+Everything before this era was Precambrian.
+We couldn’t identify life because we didn’t have fossilized shells or animals.
 This is when hard-shelled invertebrates originated in the oceans.
 The Cambrian explosion started with the Age of Invertebrates.
 And life got more diverse from there.

 Next came the Age of Fish when thousands of fish species arose.
 Then, the first vertebrate land animal made its leap ashore.
 Amphibians took a breath of fresh air and colonized the empty continent of Gondwana.
 This was the start of the Age of Amphibians.
-We share similar characteristics as our vertebrate ancestors.
-For example, humans have spines, jaws and mouths originating from fish.
+We share similar characteristics to our vertebrate ancestors.
+For example, humans have spines, jaws, and mouths originating from fish.

 The Paleozoic Era ended with the largest extinction in Earth’s history.
 The Permian-Triassic Extinction vanquished 96% of all marine species.
 About 70% of terrestrial vertebrate species were wiped out.
 Opinions vary about the Permian-Triassic Extinction cause.
 But the consensus is that it was from a major asteroid impact event.